 If you have a child with special needs, though, this can be a problem.
 Despite a federal program that requires (and funds) therapy for homeschooled children, some school districts won't allow homeschoolers to receive therapy in their school.
 I've heard of some that are happy to accept homeschoolers, but if your local school isn't, you may have to resort to finding a lawyer.

-You also may not have access to extracurricular activities such as choir or band.
+You also may not have access to extracurricular activities such as choir or band, particularly in rural areas.